First Aid Kit

-Everyone should have a well-stocked first-aid kit at home, in the car, and in the workplace.
+Everyone should have a well-stocked first aid kit at home, in the car, and at work.
 You may also want to stock a portable kit (a box or small bag) that can be taken to the site of an emergency.

-It is important to check your kit regularly to restock items that have been used, and to replace items that are out-of-date.
+It's important to check your kit regularly.
+Restock items that have been used, and replace items that are out-of-date.

-The contents of the kit vary depending on the number of people it is designed to protect, as well as its intent for use.
-Recommended contents of a first-aid kit include the following:
+The kit's contents will vary depending on the number of people it's designed to protect, as well as its intended use.
+Here's some advice on what to include in a first-aid kit:

 Instruments